Supermarket prices set to add £180 a year to average shopping baskets

 He explained: “Since the first lockdown in March 2020, shoppers have been buying in bulk and visiting the supermarket less often.

-“But basket sizes are now 10% smaller than this time last year, hitting their lowest level since the beginning of the pandemic, while footfall increased by 5% as every major retailer was busier in their stores.”
+“But basket sizes are now 10 per cent smaller than this time last year, hitting their lowest level since the beginning of the pandemic, while footfall increased by five per cent as every major retailer was busier in their stores.”

-Londoners changed their habits the most, Kantar said, with take-home sales of food and drink down 11%.
+Londoners changed their habits the most, Kantar said, with take-home sales of food and drink down 11 per cent.

-The return to work also saw an increase in sales of personal hygiene sales, Kantar found, with razor blade sales up 14% and deodorant up 20%.
+The return to work also saw an increase in sales of personal hygiene sales, Kantar found, with razor blade sales up 14 per cent and deodorant up 20 per cent.

 There was also strong growth in plant-based products, with shoppers embracing vegan diets in January.
 Around 10.7 million households bought at least one dairy-free or meat-free alternative.

-Whilst those embracing Dry January by avoiding alcohol helped push alcohol-free sales up 5%.
+Whilst those embracing Dry January by avoiding alcohol helped push alcohol-free sales up five per cent.

-Only Aldi and Lidl recorded year-on-year growth during the period, up 1.2% and 1.1% respectively, although all supermarkets enjoyed rises on a two-year basis.
+Only Aldi and Lidl recorded year-on-year growth during the period, up 1.2 per cent and 1.1 per cent respectively, although all supermarkets enjoyed rises on a two-year basis.

 The discount supermarkets enjoyed growth for the first time since June last year and both grew market share, along with Tesco and Waitrose.

-There were heavy falls in online grocery sales as shoppers opted for trips to supermarkets instead, with online purchases down 15% year-on-year.
+There were heavy falls in online grocery sales as shoppers opted for trips to supermarkets instead, with online purchases down 15 per cent year-on-year.

-But online orders remain above pre-pandemic levels, with orders accounting for 12.5% of all grocery spend.
+But online orders remain above pre-pandemic levels, with orders accounting for 12.5 per cent of all grocery spend.

 Register for free to continue reading